Orange Connect

 Leveraging the createInscription

-function from Orange Connect, your application can help users embed their desired content into the blockchain.
+function from Orange Connect, your application can facilitate users in embedding their desired content into the blockchain.
 This action is executed from the user's wallet address, with the final inscription manifesting in their ordinals address.

-For those looking to monetize their services, Orange Connect can incorporate a service fee directly into the inscription transaction.
+For those looking to monetize their services, Orange Connect offers the ability to incorporate a service fee directly into the inscription transaction.
 This is achieved through the optional appFee

 and appFeeAddress